Acumen

 Seed Round in 2015

-Devergy is a social energy utility that focuses on delivering reliable and affordable electricity services to low-income populations in developing countries, particularly in off-grid rural villages.
-The company operates village-sized energy micro-grids powered by solar energy, allowing households and businesses to access electricity.
-By utilizing adaptive capacity and regular monitoring, Devergy ensures that its energy services are sustainable and accessible, ultimately enabling communities to benefit from affordable electricity.
-Based in Ghana, the company aims to improve the quality of life for its customers by providing essential energy solutions.
+Devergy is a social energy utility based in Ghana that focuses on delivering reliable and affordable electricity services to low-income communities in developing countries, particularly in off-grid rural areas like Tanzania.
+The company operates village-sized energy micro-grids powered by solar energy, enabling households and businesses to access electricity.
+These micro-grids are designed with adaptive capacity and are regularly monitored to ensure efficient service delivery.
+By providing solar power, Devergy aims to improve the quality of life for underserved populations while promoting sustainable energy solutions.

 Paga